Svenja Schulze: Career in state politics

-Schulze joined the SPD in 1988 and served as county spokesperson for North Rhine-Westphalia from 1988 to 1989, then as a member of the Socialist College Association and chair of the AStA at the University of Bochum.
+Schulze joined the SPD in 1988 and served as highschool students' county spokesperson for North Rhine-Westphalia from 1988 to 1989, then as a member of the Socialist College Association and chair of the AStA at the University of Bochum.
 From 1993 to 1997, Schulze was North Rhine-Westphalia's regional leader of Jusos.

 From 1996 to 2002 and again from 2006 to 2018, Schulze served on the leadership of the SPD in North Rhine-Westphalia.

 From 3 June 1997 to 1 June 2000 and again from 22 October 2004, Schulze was a member of the State Parliament of North Rhine-Westphalia.
 She last moved in for Frank Baranowski, who had been elected Lead Mayor of Gelsenkirchen.
 In the 2005 and 2010 elections she was again elected to the state parliament.
 From 2005 until 2010, she served as her parliamentary group's spokesperson on environmental policy and consumer protection.

 In 2007, Schulze took over the chairmanship of the SPD sub-district Münster from Christoph Strässer and held it until 21 May 2011.

 After 2010 state elections, Minister-President Hannelore Kraft appointed Schulze as State Minister of Innovation, Science and Research of the State of North Rhine-Westphalia (Cabinet Kraft I).
 With the abolition of tuition fees in North Rhine-Westphalia, Schulze launched one of the government's major political projects.
 During her term, the so-called "nuclear sphere affair" regarding the AVR reactor in Jülich occurred.
 At the election on 13 May 2012, she won the direct mandate in the Münster II constituency and was directly elected to the state legislature with 40.1 percent.
 On 21 June 2012, she was appointed again as State Minister of Innovation, Science and Research in the Cabinet Kraft II.

 From 2017 until 2018, Schulze served as Secretary General of the SPD North Rhine-Westphalia, in this capacity supporting interim chairman Michael Groschek.
 On 8 December 2017, she was elected to the SPD national board, under the leadership of chairwoman Andrea Nahles.
 On the following day she was also elected to the SPD Presidium.